cb504/fp_presentation/PITCHME.md

 ---

-# Final Thoughts part 1
+# Final Thoughts

+---

 ## FP takes a different view on the source of bugs

-* Bugs are attracted to state
-* Stateless is good (e.g. React)
+* Bugs are attracted to state: stateless is good (e.g. React)
 * Keep state in as few places as possible in your code
 * Procedural -> FP -> FP -> Procedural

 ---

-# Final Thoughts part 2

 ##  Why use FP?